 Hooked does an excellent job of conveying how products manipulate us by forming habits, and why these habits are so essential to their success.
 The book explains a 4-step framework that leads to habit-building.
 The framework goes as follows: Trigger, Action, Variable Reward, and Investment.

 “To build a habit-forming product, makers need to understand which user emotions may be tied to internal triggers and know how to leverage external triggers to drive the user to action.”

-The product and habits you’re building should make the user’s life better; if not then reconsider the ethical implications of what you’re doing.
+- The product and habits you are building should make the user’s life better; if not, then reconsider the ethical implications of what you’re doing.

 Of the four steps outlined above, I found the chapters dedicated to variable rewards and investment to be the most fascinating.
 The reasoning behind variable rewards and the mechanisms put in place to ensure a user investment really stuck with me.
 You can check it out for yourself here.

 That does it for now!
 Moving forward, I’ll be putting out more recommendations and learnings on the things that I read so stay tuned for that.
 Of the books above, I would probably most strongly recommend Principles and Vagabonding as the ones most likely to produce a mindset shift of some kind.
 Enjoy, and until next time.

 Thanks for reading!
 If you enjoyed this post and you’re feeling generous, perhaps follow me on Twitter.
 You can also subscribe in the form below to get future posts like this one straight to your inbox. 🔥